isontheline/pro.webssh.net/documentation/src/docs/documentation/pricing.md

 # Pricing

+??? info "Is WebSSH worth it to you?"
+    If you want to check if WebSSH is worth it to you, you can try the FREE version of WebSSH by downloading it from the App Store.
+You will be able to use ALL functionalities for FREE with only one limitation : you will be able to add only one connection.

+    You can also fill out this [form to check](https://form.jotform.com/legiblewept0f/is-webssh-worth-it-to-you) if WebSSH is worth it to you

 !!! abstract "Why upgrading to PRO?"
     :two_hearts: Help me continue WebSSH development by upgrading to PRO version : I'm an indie developer who want to make an awesome tool for you!